-Since the beginning of the COVID-19 epidemic, shipping and logistics costs have increased.
-And in 2023, prices will climb across the logistics sector.
+In recent years, the shipping and logistics industry has faced rising costs.
+And in 2024, prices will climb across the logistics sector.
 Your company will be affected by these escalating prices.
-You may categorize and quantify the logistics cost ofย your organization by understanding what they are.
+You may categorize and quantify the logistics cost of your organization by understanding what they are.

 Then you can find ecommerce strategies to reduce expenses and boost your bottom line.
 So how can you control logistics cost when you’re under pressure to be profitable, remain competitive, offer consumers the greatest service, and create a memorable experience?